 16.67 Students seeking to withdraw permanently from their programme of study should contact their Personal Academic Tutor (PAT) or an appropriate student support officer to discuss the matter.
 Students may initiate the withdrawal process, but it can only be completed by a member of staff.
-Further information about the withdrawal process can be found on the website (www.uhi.ac.uk/en/students/support/thinking-of-leaving).
+Further information about the withdrawal process can be found on the website (Thinking of leaving?).